- Volunteering – What’s Involved

 Experience – We are not specifically looking for people with experience of handling or caring for animals, but you do need to be comfortable around them, small, wild and very large.
 We need people who are not put off by hard, mucky work and who are enthusiastic and reliable.

-Clothing – You need to come dressed appropriate for the weather and the likely tasks, generally you will get dirty, so bring your scruffs, Wellington boots and waterproofs.
+Clothing – You need to come dressed appropriately for the weather and the likely tasks, generally you will get dirty, so bring your scruffs, Wellington boots and waterproofs.

 Q. What age do I need to be?